-If you're eating healthily and preparing a lot of your own food, you need to have the right equipment.
-This doesn't mean you have to deck your kitchen out with fancy gadgets and expensive appliances- in fact, you probably have most of what you need already!
+If you're eating healthily and preparing the majority of your own food, it's important that you have the right equipment.
+This doesn't mean you have to deck your kitchen out with fancy gadgets and expensive appliances - in fact, you probably have most of what you need already!
 Here's my comprehensive list of essential and good-to-have items for a whole food plant-based kitchen.

 Yes, we will begin by stating the obvious!
 In any kitchen, you'll need a few knives to get you started.
 It's good to have a large-ish chef's knife, a bread knife (also great for tomatoes!) and a smaller paring knife, which will come in handy for peeling and slicing fruits and veggies.
-It's also a good idea to have a sharpening stone to prevent your knives from becoming dull, which can make it more difficult to chop, and result in accidents.
+It's also helpful to have a sharpening stone to prevent your knives from becoming dull, as this will make it more difficult to slice and can result in accidents.

-Another necessary item is a chopping board (or two).
+Another necessary item to have is a chopping board (or two).
 Large boards are great for big cook ups, while smaller boards are ideal for those times when you only need to dice some garlic or slice a lemon.
-Bamboo, wooden and plastic boards are all great- they do have their positive and negative qualities, however.
-Plastic can go straight in the dishwasher, which is convenient, but surface cuts can harbor a lot of nasties.
+Bamboo, wooden and plastic boards are all great - but they each have positive and negative qualities.
+Plastic can go straight in the dishwasher, which is convenient, but surface cuts can harbor a lot of nastys.
 Wooden boards need to be hand cleaned and are susceptible to mildew if not looked after properly, but don't have the potential chemical contaminants that many plastic boards do.
-Do what is best and easiest for you, but avoid glass, as it will ruin your knives.
+Do what is best and easiest for you, but be sure to avoid glass boards, as they will ruin your knives!

 Pots and Pans

 It's good to have a few different pots and pans, particularly if you're cooking for more than one person.
-I would recommend the following: a large pot for soups and stews, a medium pot for pasta and grains, a small pot for sauces, and a large and small frying pan for large and small culinary endeavors (ie. pancakes for the family vs. grilled onions for a sandwich.)
+I would recommend the following: a large pot for soups and stews, a medium pot for pasta and grains, a small pot for sauces, and at least one large and one small frying pan for large and small culinary endeavors (ie. pancakes for the family vs. grilled onions for a sandwich.)
 Non-stick stoneware pans are especially great to have when you're cooking without oil.

-Mixing bowls are great for, well, mixing things.
-They're especially useful for baking and salad making, though you're sure to find at least 10 other uses for them at one point or another.
-It's handy to have a couple of different sizes too - large bowls for salads, medium for baking batters, and smaller bowls for whisking dressings or blending spices.
+Mixing bowls are great for, well...mixing things!
+They're especially useful for baking and salad making, though you're sure to find at least 10 other uses for them.
+It's handy to have a couple of different sized bowls - large bowls for salads, medium for baking batters, and smaller bowls for whisking dressings or blending spices.

 Scissors will allow you to neatly open packages, so you can easily re-seal them with clips.
-They're also fantastic for chopping herbs directly into dishes or over salads - no chopping board required!
+They're also fantastic for chopping herbs directly into dishes or over salads - no cutting board required!

 Graters and Peelers

-Fresh citrus juices are used frequently in plant-based staples like salad dressing and dips, and you'll get the most out of the fruit with a good citrus press.
+Fresh citrus juices are used frequently in plant-based recipes such as salad dressing and dips, and you'll get the most out of the fruit with a good citrus press.
 Manual or electric presses both work well.

 Sieves and Colanders

-You may be surprised to discover how much action your colander gets when you're cooking plant-based meals.
-Even if you're not straining the liquid from tinned legumes twice a day, you'll need it to drain boiled potatoes and pasta, and possibly for rinsing your veggies.
+You may be surprised to discover how much use your colander gets when cooking plant-based meals.
+Even if you're not straining the liquid from canned legumes twice a day, you'll need it to drain boiled potatoes and pasta, and rinsing or washing your leafy greens.
 A fine mesh sieve also comes in handy for baking and straining finer foods.

-Non-stick baking sheets are great for pizzas, roasting vegetables, and toasting nuts and seeds; alternatively you can line your oven trays with a bit of baking paper.
-You'll probably want to have a couple of Pyrex or ceramic oven dishes for bakes and casseroles, or for keeping dishes warm when there's no more room on the stove.
-Non-stick muffin trays and cake tins are also a must-have if you're a baking fanatic like me.
+Non-stick baking sheets are great for pizzas, roasting vegetables, and toasting nuts and seeds; alternatively you can line your oven trays with a sheet of baking or parchment paper.
+You'll probably want to have a couple of Pyrex or ceramic oven dishes for cooking casseroles, or for keeping dishes warm when there's no more room on the stove.
+Silicone muffin trays and cake moulds are also a must-have if you're a baking fanatic like me!

 Perfect for making dips and soups, a good quality blender can really make a difference in your kitchen.
 With so many different brands on the market these days, it's easier than ever to get a quality model at a reasonable price.